chandrabhanu065/chandrabhanu065.github.io/README.md

 Individual contributor with expertise in cross-platform automation development, system configuration, and execution end-to-end using Agile Scrum.
 Possess 8+ years of solid experience in Software Quality Assurance and Test Automation.

-Current Experience:

-Individual contributor with expertise in cross-platform automation development, system configuration, and execution end-to-end using Agile Scrum.
-Possess 8+ years of solid experience in Software Quality Assurance and Test Automation.

 **Project 1: Cisco AnyConnect Application (VPN) Automation**